ShaotingZhang/Recommendation-System/README.md

 > 2. Calculate average ratings;

-> 3. Calculate how similar a given rater is to another user based on ratings; and
+> 3. Calculate how similar a given rater is to the user based on ratings;

-> 4. Recommend movies to a given user based on ratings.
+> 4. Recommend movies to the given user based on similarity.

 > 5. Display recommended movies for a given user on a webpage.